Niqāb in Egypt: The niqāb during the early 20th century

 Although these hareem women are the most visible class of women in chronicles of nineteenth century Egypt, they actually constituted no more than 2 percent of Egypt's five million female population in the late eighteenth century.
-Although they were numerically insignificant, the elite women's secluded lifestyle was considered the ideal and was envied by lower classes of women.

-Seclusion and veiling was a luxury that poorer families could not afford; so, Cairo's lower-class women could not cover their faces with the burqu.
-Having to attend to their work in the villages and the city, it was impossible to inhibit their movement with seclusion or cover their faces like the elite women.
+Although they were numerically insignificant, the elite women's secluded lifestyle was considered the ideal and was envied by lower classes of women.Having to attend to their work in the villages and the city, it was impossible to inhibit their movement with seclusion or cover their faces like the elite women.

 Discourses on the veil during the nationalist movement

 The debate about the position of Egyptian women and veil erupted at the turn of the 20th century.
 In the midst of the Egyptian nationalism movement, the status of Egyptian women was examined by foreigners and Egyptians alike to argue whether Egypt was sufficiently advanced to rule itself without British occupation.
 Western-educated Egyptians and other leading figures of Egypt's national movement consequently were forced to reexamine the practices of veiling, seclusion of women, arranged marriages, polygamy, and divorce.